 - Waist size.
 A large waist size can indicate insulin resistance.
 The risk of insulin resistance goes up for men with waists larger than 40 inches and for women with waists larger than 35 inches.

 - Age.
-Although diabetes can develop at any age, the risk of prediabetes increases after age 45.
-This may be because people tend to exercise less, lose muscle mass and gain weight as they age.
+Although diabetes can develop at any age, the risk of prediabetes increases after age 35.

 - Family history.
 Your risk of prediabetes increases if you have a parent or sibling with type 2 diabetes.

 - Polycystic ovary syndrome.
-This common condition — characterized by irregular menstrual periods, excess hair growth and obesity — increases women's risk of prediabetes.
+Women with this common condition — characterized by irregular menstrual periods, excess hair growth and obesity — have a higher risk of prediabetes.

 - High blood pressure